dmcneill0711/Banning-The-Bortions/README.md

 <b>So What Do We Do?</b>
 <br>

-<p>In an attempt to do our part to stand up against this ruling, we decided to create an informative, interactive map of the U.S. This map will provide useful information, such as:</p>
+<p>In an attempt to do our part to stand up against this ruling, we decided to create an informative page dedicated to the history of abortions in the U.S. This will include a map that will provide useful information, such as:</p>
+<p>- The population of each state</p>
 <p>- The number of abortion clinics in each state. </p>
-<p>- What the new abortion laws of each state will be and how far into the pregnancy a person can obtain an abortion. </p>
+<p>- What the new abortion laws of each state will be and how far into the pregnancy a person can obtain an abortion.
+(Colorcoded) </p>
-<p>- Abortion information from state to state throughout the years. </p>
 <p><i>The latest year of the dataset is 2017, so that's where the trends end, but the predictions of each state's decision on banning abortions is from July of this year.</i></p>
 <hr>